thillRobot/seam_detection/README.md

   - added `part1_type` to `seam_detection.launch` args
   - removed `thresh` from `seam_detection.launch` args
 - v1.2 (development - master/devel)
+ - yaml files as config files, see `seam_detection/config/`
+ - added `cad_cloud_bulk.cpp`  to process multiple .ply files at once

 #### To Prepare for IDETC2021

-- [x] design and test new scenes with v1.0 - scenes need edits
+- [ ] design and test new scenes with v1.2 - Choose scenes for paper - choose units

-- [ ] fix RANSAC segmentation of the table and plate
-- [ ] decide to include table or not inlcude table.
-It will be in the scan so I think the code needs to be able to handle table
+- [?] develop segmentation of the table and plate.
+Decide to include table or not include table.
+It will be in the scan so the code should be able to handle table

 - [x] dust off and test workflow for designing new scene and converting to the proper filetypes, this has not been tested recently

-- [x] scaling issue with pcd export in solidworks - use options in save as diaolag
-- [ ] document test scene creation and conversion process
+- [?] document scene creation and conversion process - the steps are shown above
-- [x] improve `cad_cloud` to process multiple .ply files at once - convert entire directory with `cad_cloud_bulk.cpp`

-- [x] figure out square tube RANSAC - working on that now - seems to work fine without cylinder model
+- [x] figure out square tube RANSAC - currently not used - is it needed?

 - [ ] investigate segmentation models - can we set the width of the `SACMODEL_PLANE` ?

-- [ ] develop description of the weld seam in the workflow - one idea is a `user defined element` in the ply files I think a better idea is to start with yaml files as config files, see `seam_detection/config/`
+- [ ] develop description of the weld seam - draw weld seam in CAD and export as PCD file.

 - [ ] add description of the seam to the model - i have begun by creating seam *.pcd* files

+- [ ] determine or register control points on key parts from description of the seam

+- [ ] calculate a *measure of accuracy*

 - [ ] finish the manuscript !